LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 such as build and test jobs.

 The `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_
-directory contains a *templates* and *jobs* file for each LC resource on which test pipelines will be run.
+directory contains a *templates* and *jobs* file for each LC platform on which test pipelines will be run.
 The ``<resource>-templates.yml`` files contain information that is common across jobs that run on the corresponding resource, such as commands and scripts that are run for stages identified in the